HarewVlad/Overlay/README.md

 />devenv overlay.exe

 # Compatibility
-Tested in "Wrath of the Lich King Classic" (With Directx 11), "Divinity: Original Sin 2 - Definitive Edition"
+Tested in "Wrath of the Lich King Classic" (with Directx 11), "Divinity: Original Sin 2 - Definitive Edition"